akshay-kamloo/Predictive-Analysis-in-Indian-Healthcare-Retinopathy/image-classification/README.md

-# This forlder contains codes and sample data-set for image classification
+# This folder contains codes and sample data-set for image classification